Novros/reactiveworld-pages/_posts/2018-03-11-RxSmalltalk-part01.md

 title: RxSmalltalk - implementation - part 1
 date: 2018-03-11 23:30:00
 comments: true
 excerpt: Let's try to implement reactive extension in Smalltalk.
-As inspiration, we will use ReactiveX.
-In this part of the series, we will implement basic reactive object called Observable with one creation method.
+For inspiration, we will use ReactiveX.
+In first part of this series, we will implement basic reactive object called Observable with one creation method.
 ---

 Let's try to implement reactive extension in Smalltalk.
-As inspiration, we will use ReactiveX.
-In this part of the series, we will implement basic reactive object called Observable with one creation method.
+For inspiration, we will use ReactiveX.
+In first part of this series, we will implement basic reactive object called Observable with one creation method.

 ## Observable
-Description of Observable is in this [post](https://www.reactiveworld.net/2018/02/25/Observable-types.html).
+Full description of Observable is in this [post](https://www.reactiveworld.net/2018/02/25/Observable-types.html).
 In simple words, it is something what emits a sequence of values.

 ### Basic creation methods
 We will start with implementing creation methods, because at the begin we need have the way to create observable.
 Basic creation methods are: *fromArray, just, range, empty, never*.
-From their description with example, see [this post](https://www.reactiveworld.net/2018/03/04/Observable-creation.html) about static functions.
+For their description with examples, see [this post](https://www.reactiveworld.net/2018/03/04/Observable-creation.html) about creation functions of Observables.

-## Tests
+## Test method
-At the begging we need some tests as use cases for Observable.
-So, positive test for array creation method:
+At the begging we need test method as use cases for creating Observable.
+So, positive test for array creation method is:

-### Array
 ``` smalltalk
 testArray
         "Test method to create observable from array."